BrandTime/Any_file_exported_to_hex_C-Code/README.md

 ``` bash
 $ python FileExportToCCode.py test1.png
 ```
 Process the file *test1.png*.
-Export to a file with *16* hex bytes on each row(You can modify the bytes per line 5 in the code).
+Export to a file with *16* hex bytes on each row(You can modify line 5 in the code to change the bytes on each row).

 ### Output: